maiatoday/maiatoday.github.io/content/post/lightningDemo/index.md

 draft: false
 ---

-A lighting talk for JoziJub demonstrating Compose animation and demo on mobile and desktop.
+A lighting talk for [Jozi-JUG](https://twitter.com/jozijug) demonstrating Compose animation and demo on mobile and desktop.

 {{< youtube Vo3iIWJvu5k >}}